joelkuiper/Llamora/README.md

 This project has **several limitations** by design.
 It's important to understand them if you plan to use or extend this code:

 - **Not Scalable (Single-User Queue):** The app can only comfortably handle one chat interaction at a time.
 The LLM processing is single-threaded and queued.
 If two users ask questions simultaneously, one will wait until the other's response is done.
 This is fine for a personal assistant or small demo, but not for a multi-user or high-traffic scenario.
 Scaling would require architectural changes (e.g., running the model in a separate service or adding task workers).

-- **Blocking Operations:** Related to the above, the server processes each message send in a blocking manner.
-While the response streams out, the Flask worker handling it is busy until it's done.
-In development mode this is okay.
-In production, you'd use a server that can handle concurrent connections (or an async framework).
-As is, long AI responses tie up the serving thread.

 - **Minimal Error Handling:** The application doesn't have robust error management.
 If something goes wrong (like the model runs out of memory, or a bug occurs), the user will either see a generic error message in the chat or possibly a 5xx error page.
 There's no retry logic or user-friendly error feedback beyond a basic "⚠️ Error".
 Logging is also minimal (mainly non-existent).
 For a real app, you'd want better logging and error recovery.